-Figure 1-9 (continued).
-Population and emissions of diesel engine rubber tired loaders in CA in 2018 model years 2015-2019 contribute the most to the CO_2 emission inventory, the majority of NO_x emissions are from model years 2005-2009 while the majority of PM emissions are from model years 2000-2004.
+Figure 1-9 shows the distributions of population as well as total CO_2 , NO_x , and PM emissions of diesel engine rubber tired loaders in California in 2018 by horsepower group and model year group.
+It is observed that the majority of their population are less model years 2015-2019 contribute the most to the CO_2 emission inventory, the majority of NO_x emissions are from model years 2005-2009 while the majority of PM emissions are from model years 2000-2004.
 In terms of engine size, the diesel engines used in tractors/loaders/backhoes are predominantly small, in the range of 75-100 hp.